Ayathosni/GettingData_Assignment1/CodeBook.md

 * Mean and Std: Mean value or Standard deviation, respectively.
 * t of f: t denotes time domain signals, these were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butter worth filter with a corner frequency of 20 Hz to remove noise.
 On the other hand, f denotes the use of a Fast Fourier Transform (FFT) was applied.

-* The tidy data set includes 180 (=30*6) observations of 30 subjects' 6 activities.Each subject has 6 activities.
-Each activity has 66 features as following shows.

 ```r
 "names(tidy_data)"